NRF Central Gap Fund

 I2D Grant: Interested applicants must submit a NHIC I2D Grant Application Form (NHIC-I2D-FORM-1) through your Healthcare Cluster Research/Innovation Office to NHIC.
 Consult your respective Healthcare Cluster Research/Innovation Office for their internal deadline submission date.

-I2P Grant: Interested applicant must submit a NHIC I2P Grant Application Form (NHIC-I2P-FORM-1) and Invention Disclosure Form (NHIC-I2P-FORM-2) through your Healthcare Cluster Research/Innovation Office to NHIC.
+I2P Scheme: Interested applicant must submit a NHIC I2P Patent Support Scheme Application Form (NHIC-I2P-FORM-1) and Invention Disclosure Form (NHIC-I2P-FORM-2) through your Healthcare Cluster Research/Innovation Office to NHIC.
 Kindly consult your respective Healthcare Cluster Research/Innovation Office for more details.

 I2I Grant: By invitation only.
 Interested applicants must speak with your NHIC Innovation Manager for more details.